10 dead due to heavy rains in Brazil

 The rains intensified over the weekend, causing major flooding and landslides, along with the isolation of municipalities due to flooding.

+Among the victims, five were from the same family in the capital Belo Horizonte metropolitan region, reports Xinhua news agency.

+A landslide buried their car which carried a couple, their three- and six-year-old children and another relative.

-Total 145 out of 853 municipalities of the state decreed an emergency situation, while over 17,000 people have been displaced.
+A total of 145 of the state's 853 municipalities decreed an emergency situation, while over 17,000 people have been displaced.

 Several rivers in the Minas Gerais state are overflowing due to the large amount of rainfall, and there is a danger that some dams may overflow.